The Sustainability Committee is responsible for overseeing the development and implementation of ICAEW’s strategy and policies on sustainability.

 Ian Dickie joined eftec in November 2007.
-His interests include biodiversity and natural resources policy, and the impacts of environmental policies on economic objectives.
-He is Business Development Director at eftec and also is a Director of the Aldersgate Group, for whom he leads work on biodiversity and ecosystem services.
+His interests include biodiversity and natural capital accounting, and the impacts of environmental policies on economic objectives.
+He is a Director at eftec and also is a Director of the Aldersgate Group, for whom he leads work on biodiversity and ecosystem services.

 Helen Dunn is a Senior Economic Adviser working for the UK Department for Environment, Food and Rural Affairs.
 In her role as a UK government economist, Helen has provided economic advice on a range of environmental policy areas including air pollution, transport and the environment, and agri-environment policy.
 In January 2014, Helen joined the Natural Capital Coalition as a part-time secondee for a 6 month period.

 Tony is a Chartered Accountant who leads the Economy, Enterprise and Manufacturing programme at the Royal Society for the Arts (RSA).
 Tony’s experience ranges from banking and accountancy with PwC, Barclays Bank and Credit Suisse, through small business start-ups to working with social and environmental NGOs.
 He was previously Head of Finance and Business at the New Economics Foundation.